LiquidAgile/LA-Template-Repo/Template-main.md

 ---

-This section may contain a summary of the author's ideas, application, or use-cases for this new branch.
+In this section the author may share ideas, application, or use-cases for this new branch.

 |Author's Opening Description|
 |----|